survivejs/webpack-book/manuscript/appendices/05_troubleshooting.md

 ## Module build failed: Unknown word

 This error fits the same category.
 Parsing the file succeeded, but there was the unknown syntax.
-Most likely that is a typo, or a loader definition is missing.
+Most likely the problem is a typo, but this error can also occur when Webpack has followed an import and encountered syntax it doesn't understand.
+This probably means that a loader is missing for that particular filetype.

 ## SyntaxError: Unexpected token

 `SyntaxError` is another error for the same category.
-This error is possible if you use ES6 syntax with UglifyJS.
+This error is possible if you use ES6 syntax that hasn't been transpiled alongside UglifyJS.
 As it encounters a syntax construct it does not recognize, it raises an error like this.

 ## Conclusion